-1. I am dyslexic and had a hard time in school with German and English, but was top of the class in Math.
+1. I am dyslexic and had a hard time at school with German and English classes, but was top of the class in Math.
 I consider it God’s humor that he called me into a language related work.
 As a result, I went to England as an Au Pair (nanny) to improve my school English, and had to learned French for one year in France.
 In addition I learned Dutch during my time living in the Netherlands and Spanish during a short-term work in Mexico.
 Again for my work, I had to learn three African languages: Sango in CAR, Djenaama and Bambara in Mali.
 Along the way I learned a little bit here and there but I can’t claim to speak them, such as Turkish and Italian.
 During different training courses we practiced learning a language for a few weeks, including Amharic, Kurdish, Chinese, Lingala, Suaheli.
-In most cases I only remember one word of these.
+In most cases, I remember just one word.

 2. I can’t read a book or article without finding spelling mistakes.

-3. I was not allowed to speak the local dialect as a child (by my parents) so my pronunciation sounded rather “German” (not Austrian), to the point that some Austrians would not believe me that I am Austrian, especially after 3 years at a Bible college in Germany.
+3. I was not allowed to speak the local dialect as a child (my parents forbid it) so my pronunciation sounded rather “German” (instead of Austrian), to the point that some Austrians would not believe that I am Austrian, especially after 3 years at a Bible college in Germany.
 For Germans it was always clear that I am not German but Austrian.
 Talk about identity conflict.

 4. I hate traveling but keep doing it a lot for the sake of God’s calling.
 I have lived in Austria, Germany, the Netherlands, Great Britain, Mexico, France, USA, Cameroon, Central African Republic, Mali.
 I have visited Italy, Yugoslavia, Hungary, Romania, Czechoslovakia, Poland, Switzerland, Belgium, Spain, Zaire, Chad, Kenya, Senegal, Ivory Coast, Santa Domingo, Croatia, Greece, and maybe some more which I forgot.
 I even traveled three times to Eastern Europe as Bible smuggler before the fall of the Iron Curtain.
 For now I am done traveling that much, since it probably contributed to my burnout.